wandresvr/GetClientByShipStatus/README.md

 schtasks /create /tn "TaskName" /tr "C:\Path\To\Run\trigger.bat" /sc daily /st HH:mm
 ```

-You have to replace the path with the trigger path and put the hours for run it.
+You have to replace the path with the trigger path and put the hours to run it.

 # Español: